 One of Europe’s oldest amusement parks the Wurstelprater features rides and attractions for all ages.

-The only surviving giant wheel featuring the original technology invented by George W. Ferris for the World's Columbian Exposition/Chicago World's Fair, 1893
+Ferris Wheel - The only surviving giant wheel using the original technology developed by George W. Ferris for the 1893 Chicago World’s Fair – Vienna holds the 1897 version.

 For a full refund, cancel at least 24 hours before the scheduled departure time.